Tulip-Dev/tulip/doc/python/apichanges.rst

 The signatures of the methods for setting all nodes / edges values in a graph property, for instance :meth:`tlp.BooleanProperty.setAllNodeValue`, :meth:`tlp.DoubleProperty.setAllEdgeValue`, have been updated.
-They now take an optionnal :class:`tlp.Graph` parameter, enabling to only set the nodes / edges values contained in that subgraph.
+They now take an optional :class:`tlp.Graph` parameter, enabling to only set the nodes / edges values contained in that subgraph.

 The method :meth:`tlp.Graph.attributeExist` is now deprecated, :meth:`tlp.Graph.existAttribute`